frederic-perez/AmE-dictionary/data/idioms.md

 __by the numbers__ _The boxing sequences are by the numbers._
 __by the same token__ :three: In the same way.
 __by trade__ :three: By professional training, experience, and/or expertise. _I want to be a writer by trade._ _I’m an engineer by trade._
-__bystander effect__ :two: A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
+__bystander effect__ :three: A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
 Also known as bystander apathy. _Over 30 people saw the mugging take place, but due to the bystander effect, none of them intervened._
 __call (all) the shots__ :two::hammer:
 __call ahead__ _Travelers can also call ahead for a door to door shuttle._
 __call bullshit__ State that some given information is incorrect. _A: “The first president of the U.S.A. was Thomas Jefferson.”
 B: “I’m gonna have to call bullshit on that.”_